ddt442/Windows-11-for-unsupported-devices-/README.md

 <h1 align="center">Windows 11 for unsupported devices</h1>

 <h3>About:</h3>
-<a>Hi, I have modified the Windows 11 installer so that it can be installed on older computers.
-I guarantee this installer is virus free</a>
+<a>Hi, I have modified the Windows 11 installer so that it can be installed on older computers.</a>
 <br>
 <h6>** Please back up your data before upgrading the system.
 I am not responsible for the loss of files.</h6>